-Bi-State Primary Care Association and our members respectfully request HB 1210, relative to exemptions from vaccine mandates, be recommended inexpedient to legislate.
+Bi-State Primary Care Association and our members respectfully request HB 1358, requiring public and private employers to establish procedures and exceptions for the use of mandatory intrusive testing as a condition of new or continued employment, be recommended inexpedient to legislate.
 Bi-State staff and our members will not attend legislative hearings due to the risk of COVID-19, and we thank you for the opportunity to submit written testimony to your committee electronically.
-Bi-State and our members write to you in strong opposition of HB 1210.
+Bi-State and our members write to you in strong opposition of HB 1358 because it interferes with the operations of private businesses, including health care organizations, in a way that endangers the health and welfare of Granite Staters by creating a conscientious objection to the testing of communicable diseases.